frizatch/Tableau-Intro-to-TableauPublic/README.md

 To see how this works, follow these steps on Sheet1:
 - Find the State data in the Dimensions area and drag it onto the Rows area
 - From the Measures area, find Total Population and drag it onto the Columns area
-- Voila!
-You have made a horizonatl bar chart.
+- **Voila!** You have made a horizontal bar chart.
 - Order the data numerically by clicking the controls in the upper menu... either of the last two ordered bars with an arrow: <img src="images/barchartcontrols.png" />
+- What is interesting about the order you see?
+Anything surprising?

 Create another sheet for a new visual using the mini mini bar chart with a plus button in the lower left:
 - This time, drag the State data onto the space in the Marks card that says Detail.